jinghao/jinghao.github.com/_posts/2010-02-02-stringbuffer-vs-stringbuilder.md

 ---
 I'm doing some research work that involves heavy work with the Java string classes (I have IBM Java), and I was trying to determine concretely (besides synchronization and such) the differences between StringBuffer and StringBuilder.
 I replaced "StringBuffer" with "StringBuilder" in <code>StringBuffer.java</code> and then <code>diff</code>ed them.
 The subsequent confusion led to an interesting discovery.

-Before I go there, here's a brief summary for those of you with modest Java experience: StringBuilder is similar to StringBuffer in that it can be used to dynamically build strings of indeterminate length.
-The main difference is that StringBuilder, which came later (Java 1.5), is not synchronized (meaning that multiple threads could cause objects to act unexpectedly--a risk that pays for some level of performance), unlike StringBuffer.
+Before I go there, here's a brief summary for those of you with modest Java experience: `StringBuilder` is similar to `StringBuffer` in that it can be used to dynamically build strings of indeterminate length.
+The main difference is that `StringBuilder`, which came later (Java 1.5), is not synchronized (meaning that multiple threads could cause objects to act unexpectedly--a risk that pays for some level of performance), unlike `StringBuffer`.
 But since I was dealing with them at the code level, I needed to know more deeply where they differ.

-Back to the topic: Check out the following excerpts from **StringBuilder.java**:
+Back to the topic: Check out the following excerpts from **`StringBuilder.java`**:

 The constructor: